RuneBlaze/connectivity-modifier/README.md

 # we additionally use an existing IKC clustering (ikc_output.csv) as the starting point to be modified
 cm -i graph.tsv -c ikc -k 10 -t 0.1mcd -e ikc_output.csv -o ikc_clus.txt
 ```

+Note that for serious runs, `-d` should also be specified to avoid overwriting temporary files.

 <!-- ```shell
 # clone the repo, and cd into the repo